jkugs/khetai/README.md

     $ bundle exec rake build
     $ gem install pkg/khetai-<version>.gem

-Once tested and verified, bump the version number in `Gemfile.lock`
+Once tested and verified, bump the version number in `lib/khetai/version.rb`

 To release and push to rubygems.org: